upbound/docs/content/providers/policies.md

 ### Anonymous and Individual Tier subscribers

-Anonymous Crossplane community members who don't have an Upbound account, as well as `Individual` tier subscribers, can only access the latest released version of the current `major` version of the Official provider.
+Anonymous Crossplane community members without an Upbound account, along with `Individual` tier subscribers, can access only the latest released version of the current `major` version of each Official Provider.

-When Upbound publishes a new provider version, you lose access to the previous version and need to upgrade to the new version.
-When Upbound publishes a new provider version that increments the `major` number, we provide a 30-day grace period for accessing the last release of the prior `major` version.
+When Upbound releases a new provider version, access to the previous version ends, and users must upgrade to the latest version.
+For major version changes, a 30-day grace period allows access to the last release of the prior `major` version.

 #### Accessing the latest released version

 The latest version of an Official provider is accessible to users via the `v[major]` tag in the Marketplace.
-For example, if the latest version of `provider-aws-s3` is `v1.16.0`, it is accessible via `xpkg.upbound.io/upbound/provider-aws-s3:v1`
+For example, if the latest version of `provider-aws-s3` is `v1.16.0`, access it with `xpkg.upbound.io/upbound/provider-aws-s3:v1`

 ### Team, Enterprise, and Business Critical subscribers